 The video has already been viewed over 4 million times (at the time of this article’s publication), with hearts and minds being changed.
-Some, however, are throwing out common misconceptions on D&E abortions.
+Some, however, are throwing out common misconceptions on D and E abortion.
 Let’s discuss.

 First of all, watch the video.
 Even if it were “rare” that babies were having their legs and arms torn off while they are still alive – or killed in any way – would that make it okay?

 But let’s discuss that supposed “rarity.”
 The Centers for Disease Control reports that “The percentage of abortions performed by curettage at >13 weeks’ gestation (D&E) increased from 32% in 1974 (the first year for which these data were available) to 96% in 2002.”
 It is used this commonly, even though the World Health Organization also reports women’s “cervical injury is more frequent with D&E in the second trimester.”

 According to the Guttmacher Institute – originally the research arm of Planned Parenthood – 9.8% of abortions in the U.S. are performed from 13-20 weeks.
 D&E is the most common abortion method employed in this time period, and Planned Parenthood widely advertises the procedure on its site, naming it when asked to explain in-clinic abortions.
 Additionally, some abortionists use this method at 12 weeks.
 Over 25% of abortions are committed between 9-12 weeks of pregnancy.
 And, D&Es are also committed up to 24 weeks.
 Abortions after 21 weeks make up approximately 1.2% of abortions.

 Putting all those numbers together, it is easy to see that D and E abortion makes up at least 10% of abortions in the United States every year.
 Since over 1 million abortions are committed in the U.S. annually, this means over 100,000 babies are subjected to brutal D&E abortions every year.